The man became famous due to his ability to do nothing: now he makes money on it

 He turned down requests to help clean houses, “be a friend,” wash, joke around, visit a haunted house, and pose nude.
 But he stood in the freezing cold listening to the struggling street musician, accompanied the painfully shy ones on their shopping and restaurant trips, and even shared a birthday cake with a lonely man.

-“People use me in different ways,” he said. - Some people get lonely.
-Some are ashamed to go somewhere alone - they want someone to share their impressions. "
+“People use me in different ways,” he said. - Some people are lonely.
+Some people are embarrassed to go somewhere alone - they want someone to share their impressions.”

-“What's surprising is the huge variety of personalities, circumstances and situations,” he said.
-"It hits me almost every day."
+“What’s amazing is the huge diversity of personalities, circumstances and situations,” he said.
+“It hits me almost every day.”

 On the subject: Three skills everyone needs: Bill Gates described what kind of employees all companies will look for in the future